Lightning-AI/pytorch-lightning/docs/source/governance.rst

 The decision what goes into a release is governed by the :ref:`staff contributors and leaders <governance>` of Lightning development.
 Whenever possible, discussion happens publicly on GitHub and includes the whole community.
-For controversial changes, it is mandatory to seek consultation from :ref:`BDFL` for a final decision.
+For controversial changes, it is mandatory to seek consultation from :ref:`governance_bdfl` for a final decision.
 When a consensus is reached, staff and core contributors assign milestones and labels to the issue and/or pull request and start tracking the development.
 It is possible that priorities change over time.